I first learned to practice mindfulness following a stress related breakdown which left me in hospital.

 Mindfulness helped me to recover from that breakdown and return successfully to my old position at work as a lawyer.
 The same stresses surrounded me, but I now know how to access the executive functioning in my brain's pre-frontal cortex and be calm even in a crisis.
 I have learned how to watch thoughts as they pass through my head, without attaching meaning to them as "the truth".

-I learned to teach others the skill of mindfulness, at the world renowned Oxford Mindfulness Centre, which operates as part of the Department of Psychiatry, Oxford University.
+I learned to teach others the skill of mindfulness, at the world renowned University of Oxford Mindfulness Centre, which operates as part of the Department of Psychiatry.

 Though Mindfulness Based Cognitive Therapy (MBCT) and Mindfulness Based Stress Relief (MBSR) are relatively new, the skills of Mindfulness are as ancient as their roots in Buddhist teaching over 2,500 years old, although to say Mindfulness is Buddhist is like saying Newton invented gravity.